Hewlett Packard Enterprise Platinum Sponsor of DebConf18On Sat 28 July 2018 with tags debconf18 debconf sponsors HPE

-In order to submit an event, go to "Submit a talk" on your profile page in the DebConf16 website and describe your proposal.
-Please note, events are not limited to traditional presentations or informal sessions (BoFs).
-We welcome submissions of tutorials, performances, art installations, debates, or any other format of event that you think would be beneficial to the Debian community.
+You can now submit an event proposal.
+Events are not limited to traditional presentations or informal sessions (BoFs): we welcome submissions of tutorials, performances, art installations, debates, or any other format of event that you think would be of interest to the Debian community.

-Regular sessions may either be 20 or 45 minutes long (including time for questions), other kinds of sessions (like workshops) could have different durations.
+Regular sessions may either be 20 or 45 minutes long (including time for questions), other kinds of sessions (workshops, demos, lightning talks, ...) could have different durations.
 Please choose the most suitable duration for your event and explain any special requests.

-The first batch of accepted proposals will be announced in April.
-If you depend on having your proposal accepted in order to attend the conference, please submit it as soon as possible so that it can be considered during this first evaluation period.
+If you depend on having your proposal accepted in order to attend the conference, please submit it in a timely fashion so that it can be considered (and potentially accepted) as soon as possible.

 Topics and Tracks

-Though we invite proposals on any Debian or FLOSS related subject, we have some broad topics on which we encourage people to submit proposals, including:
+Though we invite proposals on any Debian or FLOSS related subject, we have some broad topics on which we encourage people to submit proposals, including but not limited to:

-Providing video of sessions amplifies DebConf achievements and is one of the conference goals.
-Unless speakers opt-out, official events will be streamed live over the Internet to promote remote participation.
-Recordings will be published later under the DebConf license, as well as presentation slides and papers whenever available.
+Providing video is one of the conference goals, as it makes the content accessible to a wider audience.
+Unless speakers opt-out, scheduled talks may be streamed live over the Internet to promote remote participation, and recordings will be published later under the DebConf license (MIT/Expat), as well as presentation slides and papers whenever available.